RSS.com's affiliate program

-In this guide, RSS.com’s Product Evangelist and podcast coach Joe Casabona shares his absolute best tips from over a decade of experience helping other new podcasters start and grow their own shows.
+In this in-depth guide, podcast coach Joe Casabona shares his best tips from over a decade of experience helping new podcasters start and grow their own shows.

-🎓 You’ll learn everything you need to start your podcast the right way.
-This guide was created to save you time, money, and help you work smarter—not harder.
+You’ll learn everything you need to start your podcast the right way.
+It will help you save time and money and allow you to work smarter – not harder.

 How to Start a Podcast in 7 Steps: